-Content is everywhere we look, yet it sometimes seems there is never enough of it—rather there is never enough good content.
-Because that’s a thing, ya know?
+Content is everywhere we look, yet it sometimes seems there is never enough of it—instead there is never enough good content.
+Because that’s a thing, you know?
 “Good content sells,” they say.

 Which begs the question, “What kind of content do you produce, and what is the underlying reason you are creating it?”

 In other words, what is your end game with the content you create?

 In her article, The Power of Believing You’re an Artist, Stefanie starts off:

 “‘Doing the work’ before you reach professional status in a creative field is often self-directed.
 Because it’s in your nature to create, you envision and execute your projects.
 You know you’re practicing and building your portfolio, even if others ask you, ‘What’s the point?’”

 And then she goes on to say:

 “You could let that question drain your energy as you try to explain yourself.
 You could let it distract you.
 You could let it stop you.
 But artists don’t.”

 We do the one thing that is in our DNA, the one thing that we were born to do: create art that this world so desperately needs.

 Working to Live